Ministers' Manifesto: First manifesto

 Methodist Pastor Lewis Bevel Jones III helped to draft the manifesto.
-While Rabbi Jacob Rothschild of the Hebrew Benevolent Congregation had also helped write the manifesto, he declined to sign it due to the Christianity-centric phrasing used, though he did support it in editorials that were also published in the Constitution and the Journal.
+While Rabbi Jacob M. Rothschild of the Hebrew Benevolent Congregation had also helped write the manifesto, he declined to sign it due to the Christianity-centric phrasing used, though he did support it in editorials that were also published in the Constitution and the Journal.
 The manifesto was later published in The New York Times.
 Additionally, organizations such as the Church Women United in Atlanta and the Executive Committee of the Church Women United in Georgia distributed thousands of copies of the manifesto.

 Second manifesto

 On October 12, 1958, the Hebrew Benevolent Congregation Temple was bombed in a terrorist attack.
 In response, in early November, about three weeks after the attack, local clergy issued a second manifesto called, "'Out of Conviction': A Second Statement on the South's Racial Crisis".
 Among other things, this declaration, which was signed by 311 clergy members, requested that the governor of Georgia establish a citizens' commission to help in the eventual integration of Atlanta.
 On March 16, 1960, Senator Jacob Javits read some of this second manifesto into the Congressional Record.